Middle Eastern Lentil Soup | Vegan And Gluten Free

 Ever since then, I have been making this soup very regularly.
 With the recent Instant Pot addition, I have started making the soup in the IP instead of stove top and it is even quicker.

-The Instant pot lentil soup is almost a dump and cook recipe and needs less than 10 minutes of hands on time.
-I am still keeping the pictures and procedure for stove top recipe for my readers who don't use an Instant pot.
+The Instant Pot lentil soup is almost a dump-and-cook recipe and needs less than 10 minutes of hands-on time.
+I am still keeping the pictures and procedure for stovetop recipes for my readers who don't use an Instant Pot.
 I have also included a video for the recipe using an Instant Pot.

 Is this Middle Eastern Lentil Soup Vegan?